-The Rhodes College Office of Communications is charged with telling the college’s story both on and off campus.
+The Rhodes College Office of Marketing & Communications is charged with telling the college’s story both on and off campus.
 The communications team carries out its mission by sharing key messages and timely information using a variety of strategies and channels.

 We work closely with the president, the Board of Trustees, and the senior leadership team to support institutional-level communication.
 Our partnership with the Office of Admission supports the recruitment and retention of well-qualified, diverse students from throughout the country and the world.
 We also provide support for a variety of alumni and development initiatives.